andrasime23-create/Personal-projects/Augmented Reality Light Engine/README.md

 This project involves the complete design and development of an Augmented Reality (AR) Light Engine module.
 It showcases expertise in high-density electronics, bridging hardware architecture with advanced PCB manufacturing techniques.

-Core Architecture of the project implemented in KiKad:
+Core Architecture of the project implemented in KiCad:

 -**Powered by a DPLC2020 ASIC (ARM Cortex M3) and a DLPA2020 PMIC** to manage complex power rails.